mjc030225/CUDA_cpp_learning/Day5/note.md

 ```

 In this example, `cudaEventRecord` is used to record the start and stop events. `cudaEventElapsedTime` calculates the time elapsed between the two events, and the result is printed in milliseconds.

+Also, if you want to use `-nvprof` to monitor the time comsumption while running, you can use command `nvprof ./your_exe`, so you can monitor the result conveniently.
+8.0 arch is not supported.